 Temporary Hard Water?

 If your water only contains calcium hydrogencarbonate (instead of calcium sulfate) then it is considered to be “temporary hard”.
 “Temporary” because you can easily remove calcium hydrogencarbonate by boiling it unlike other forms of hardness.

 High levels of “hardness” means that it is high in both calcium and magnesium.
 Rain is naturally soft but becomes “hard” when it comes into contact with things like rock, chalk and limestone.

 What Is Soft Water?

-Soft water is literally the opposite of hard water in that it doesn’t contain high levels of calcium and magnesium.
-In some ways, soft water is actually more natural than water that is hard in the sense that things like rainwater are naturally soft.
+This is literally the opposite of hard water in that it doesn’t contain high levels of calcium and magnesium.
+In some ways, soft water is actually more natural in the sense that things like rain is naturally soft.

-Despite this, you shouldn’t drink water that has been softened with sodium salt.
-Read why this is the case here: What is Soft Water and Why You Should NEVER Drink It!
+Despite this, you shouldn’t drink it if it has been softened with sodium salt.
+Read why this is the case here.

 Is It Safe To Drink Hard Water?